MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create a key vault and add credentials as a secret in the Key vault

-Store the domain account you create in Active Directory in a Key vault account for security.
+For security, you can store the domain account (you create in Active Directory) in a Key vault.

 Azure Key Vault is a cloud service that provides a secure store for keys, secrets, and certificates.
 For more information, see  [Azure Key Vault](/azure/key-vault/general/overview).

 >[!Note]
-> Ensure you're a contributor in the subscription you create the MSI.
+> Ensure you're a contributor in the subscription where you create the MSI.

 1. Open Azure portal and search for **Key vaults**.
 The Key vaults page opens.
      :::image type="Key vaults in portal" source="media/create-operations-manager-managed-instance/azure-portal-key-vaults.png" alt-text="Screenshot of Key vaults in portal.":::